e-kwsm/QUIP/doc/Tutorials/adaptive-qmmm-step2.rst

 Press `k` to colour the atoms by coordination.
 This is based on the :attr:`~.Atoms.nneightol` attribute of the Atoms object, which we set to a value of 1.3 in the ``make_crack.py`` script.
-This factor acts as a multipler for the covalent radii of the atomic species, taken from the :attr:`quippy.periodictable.ElementCovRad` array.
+This factor acts as a multiplier for the covalent radii of the atomic species, taken from the :attr:`quippy.periodictable.ElementCovRad` array.
 You can check the maximum Si--Si bond-length this corresponds to with::